 During the audit, we require at least one field verification site visit.
 Together with the auditor, we will determine the types of facilities to be inspected and will notify the PWU of the preferred types of facilities for inspection during the scheduling period.
 Facilities include assets, property or physical elements related to the PWU's operations, such as treatment plants, catchment areas or waterways.
 Any facility relevant to the matters being audited may be selected for a site visit.
-The auditor should limit site visit requests to no more than one site for each asset class, excluding asset management/maintenance activities.
-We require the auditor to confirm sites selected for the field verification site visits prior to issuing the audit questionnaire.

 To inform the selection of facilities, we will provide the lead auditor with a list of facilities visited in the previous five audits.
-We anticipate that at least one day should be set aside for field verification site visits depending on the location and type of facilities to be inspected.9
+We anticipate that at least one day should be set aside for field verification site visits depending on the location and type of facilities to be inspected.8